Back

 Genetics

-The shape of your lips is the result of your genes.
-Some people are born with full lips while others have thinner lips and vermilion by hereditary.
+A lot of your lip shape comes down to your genes.
+Some people are simply born with full lips, and others inherit thinner lips and a thinner vermilion.
 (4)

 Dehydration